helpbuttons/hb-docs/docs/English/4features.md

 ## Modular button templates

 The defining characteristic of Helpbuttons is the **ButtonTemplate** system.
-Network admins define button types with custom fields: date, price, boolean, list, or any field type the community develops.
+Network coordinators define button types with custom fields: date, price, boolean, list, or any field type the community develops.
 This makes the same codebase work for food sharing, transport, skill exchange, emergency coordination, or any other use case.

 Examples of custom fields: departure/destination (transport), quantities and food type (food sharing), duration and skill level (skill exchange), event capacity (events).